Skip to main content

 Step 2: Create the WAF Enforcement Rules

-Dashboard: Main Cloudflare (dash.cloudflare.com) > select your domain > Security > WAF > Custom Rules
+Dashboard: Main Cloudflare (dash.cloudflare.com) > select your domain > Security > Security Rules > Custom Rules

 Two rules enforce mTLS: one that allows requests with a valid certificate, and one that blocks everything else.
 Rule ordering is enforced top-down, so the allow rule must be above the deny rule.